queryluke/masseffect-5e-data/data/rules/choose-a-class.md

 in a tense negotiation.
 The character classes are described in the [Classes](/phb/classes) section.

 Your character receives a number of benefits from your choice of class.
 Many of these benefits are class features — capabilities
-(including spellcasting) that set your character apart from members of other classes.
+(including powercasting) that set your character apart from members of other classes.
 You also gain a number of
 proficiencies: armor, weapons, skills, saving throws, and sometimes tools.
 Your proficiencies define many of the things your character can do particularly well, from using certain weapons to telling a convincing lie.